-As a software developer I've experienced by fair share of burnout over the past 5 years.
-It's an easy trap to fall into and it happens to more people than you think.
-If you want to avoid burnout, keep your motivation, and continue to reach your goals, here's some advice.
+As a software developer, I've experienced my fair share of burnout over the past 5 years.
+It's an easy trap to fall into and it happens to more people than you would think (and oh man, it sucks when it does).

 It's a marathon, not a sprint